amitjohney/sylvatest/environment-values/README.md

-This directory contains some Kustomizations to install a flux HelmRelease of the telco-cloud-init chart.
+This directory contains some Kustomizations to install a flux HelmRelease of the sylva-units chart.

 It is not the only way to instanciate the chart, neither the simplest one, but it enables to merge several layers of values that correspond to various environemnts.
 At the end, it will help to limit the amount of variables that users have provide for a specific deployment.

-# Managing telco-cloud-init helmrelease values
+# Managing sylva-units helmrelease values

-We use [Kustomize](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/) to generate ConfigMaps and Secrets that are used to instantiate the `telco-cloud-init` Helm chart [helm-release.yaml](../kustomize-components/telco-cloud-init/base/helm-release.yaml) as override values over the chart default values [values.yaml](../charts/telco-cloud-init/values.yaml).
+We use [Kustomize](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/) to generate ConfigMaps and Secrets that are used to instantiate the `sylva-units` Helm chart [helm-release.yaml](../kustomize-components/sylva-units/base/helm-release.yaml) as override values over the chart default values [values.yaml](../charts/sylva-units/values.yaml).
 These kustomisations are just provided as samples to help users build resources that follow the expected format, feel free to build them to see how they look like (you can use `kubectl kustomize environment-values/kubeadm-capd` for example)

 The typical pattern used to inject values consists in creating a ConfigMap or a Secret, and append it to the list of values used by the chart, for example: